gmmsb-lncc/generative-optim/README.md

 python optim.py --help  # show help
 ```

+See the `runs-example.sh` script for an example of how to run the optimization script.

 ### Optimization algorithm and problems
 Choose from the available optimization algorithms and problems (see `--help` for more details).
 Objectives are defined in the `objectives.conf.json` file.